maxklema/opensource-proxmox-cluster/README.md

 2. Set up at least three additional VLANs and Bridges on the host machine.
     -   **Note**: You may need to troubleshoot the network setup.
 My setup uses an external gateway with a Wi-Fi adapter.
 In a production environment, the host itself would have the public-facing IP, and each service would have either a public or private IP.
 3. Place the configuration files in their correct locations.
 Create separate containers for the Nginx reverse proxy, the dnsmasq server, and the SSH jump host.
 Update and apply all service configurations.
+4. Create a user called 'CreateContainer' in the proxmox host.
+Ensure it has access to sudo and all necessary scripts.
+Additionally, in sshd_config, force the newContainer.sh script on SSH to disable interactive shell.
-4. Run `Container Provisioning/create_container.sh` on your Proxmox machine to provision new containers.
+5. SSH into CreateContainer on your Proxmox machine to provision new containers.
+Make the password available to those who have permission to provision containers.